-Watercolor and Monotype Landscape, Stlll Life, Abstract
+Watercolor, Monotype, and Alcohol Inks / Landscape, Stlll Life, Abstract

 As a painter, Mary Wojciechowski feels fortunate to live in New England.
 The seacoast, salt marshes and woodlands nearby have been her favorite subjects and she is happiest painting plein air whenever possible.
 If unable, Mary's photographs and drawings begin the process back in her studio.